 - They help sales reps define the sales process.
 They give a better understanding of what to focus on at the demo call, the content to share, etc.

-How do I prepare for a discovery call?
+How do I prepare for a sales discovery call?

 There’s a lot at stake.
 Whether your discovery call is successful determines the subsequent fate of any prospective deal.
 You can’t dive head-first into the call; you don’t want to miss a profitable opportunity because you’re underprepared.
 You should do some groundwork before picking up the phone.

-The discovery call preparation process can be divided into two parts, both of which are equally important - research and planning.
+The preparation process can be divided into two parts, both of which are equally important - research and planning.

 Conduct preliminary research

 A prospect’s company website is a goldmine of information about the business.
-Different sections of the website contain different information, so it’s important you skim through all of it for a coherent picture.
 Here are things that different pages of your prospect’s website tell about their business.

-- About Us.
-This section offers general information about a prospect’s company; their story, mission, vision and core values.
-This page also provides you with information about the company’s business model, leadership, investors and other possible stakeholders that may influence the prospect’s purchasing decision.
+- About Us section offers general information about a prospect’s company; their leadership, or investors that may influence the prospect’s purchasing decision.

-- Customer success stories.
-This section tells you more about the clients that work with your prospect.
-This gives you an insight into their company, outlining what your prospect’s company is good at.
+- Customer success stories page tells you more about the clients that work with your prospect, outlining what your prospect’s company is good at.

-- Careers.
-This section gives you an opportunity to find out which departments within your prospect’s company’s structure are understaffed, so you know which skills they need.
-This helps to identify acute pain points.
+- Careers section gives you an opportunity to find out which departments within the company are understaffed; to identify acute pain points.

-- News.
-This section unearths information about the company’s recent updates, events, launches and milestones.
-It can also offer additional information about funding, budget, and ambition available to a prospect.
+- News section unearths information about the company’s recent updates, launches, funding, and ambition available to a prospect.

 LinkedIn is a fantastic source of information about prospects because it’s up to date and detailed.
 You can learn a lot about your prospect by checking out the following sections of their LinkedIn profile.

 - About.
-This section provides you with the boiled-down version of the prospect’s biography and tells you more about who they are, what their core values are.
-A lot of LinkedIn users also use this space to outline their strengths and focusses.
+This section provides you with the boiled-down version of the prospect’s biography and tells you more about who they are, their strengths and focusses.

 The best thing about LinkedIn is that you can automate the data scraping process and make discovery call preparation more productive.
 Make use of NetHunt’s Integration with LinkedIn to automatically extract all the data publicly available on your prospect’s LinkedIn profile and have the system form a neat CRM record in a single click.